nakhonthai/ESP8266IGate/README.md

 # ESP8266IGate Project
 ESP826IGate is a Internet Gateway + Tracker + Display that is implemented for Espressif ESP8266 processor.

-ESP8266 connect to wifi and decode or config display by OLED SD1306 or SH1106 and control by rotary swicth.
+ESP8266 connect to wifi and decode or config display by OLED SD1306 or SH1106 and control by rotary switch.

 ## Feature
 - APRS Decode and Display monitor